Skip to main content

 Love historic charm and coastal living?
 Explore the Best Neighborhoods to Live in Savannah, GA for a different vibe with walkability and Southern architecture.

-Normaltown - Medical/Creative Hub for Young Professionals
+Normaltown - Medical/Creative Hub for buyers seeking walkability and access to employment centers

 • Vibe: Cafés, small restaurants, murals, and an eclectic mix of cottages and bungalows.